Accelerated Learning with Robustness to Adversarial Regressors: Numerical experiments

-This work was supported by the Air Force Research Laboratory, Collaborative Research and Development for Innovative Aerospace Leadership (CRDInAL), Thrust 3 - Control Automation and Mechanization grant FA 8650-16-C-2642 and the Boeing Strategic University Initiative.
+\acks{This work was supported by the Air Force Research Laboratory, Collaborative Research and Development for Innovative Aerospace Leadership (CRDInAL), Thrust 3 - Control Automation and Mechanization grant FA 8650-16-C-2642 and the Boeing Strategic University Initiative; cleared for release, case number 88ABW-2020-1889.}

 { \textbf{Appendix}}

 \paragraph{Organization of the appendix.}

 Mathematical preliminaries alongside additional continuous and discrete time equations are provided for completeness in Appendix \ref{s:Preliminaries_N}.
 Lyapunov stability proofs for the continuous and discrete time algorithms considered in this paper are provided in Appendix \ref{s:Stability_N_Proofs}.
 Non-asymptotic convergence rate proofs are provided in Appendix \ref{s:NonAsymptoticProofs}.
 Appendix \ref{s:Experiment_details} provides further implementation details of the numerical experiments in this paper, alongside additional experiments.